 The clinical parameters incorporated into the FRAX tool include; age, sex, weight, height, previous fracture, parental hip fracture, current smoking status, glucocorticoid usage, the presence of rheumatoid arthritis, secondary causes of osteoporosis, alcohol consumption and BMD (though the latter can be excluded in resource settings which preclude the use of DXA).
 These clinical parameters[Au:OK?] are used to provide a separate 10-year probability of any osteoporotic fracture and hip fracture.
 [Au: Paragraphs merged.]The tool, which is available in over 30 languages, has been made freely available via the FRAX website and is used for an estimated 225,000 calculations per month93, although paper formats are available in under-resourced settings.
 [Au: Paragraphs merged.]Fracture incidence is known to differ across the globe 11and FRAX has the ability to adjust according to global region; in 2006, 80% of the global population were covered by the FRAX tool[Au:OK?]93.

 The limitations of FRAX include the unquantified glucocorticoid exposure, which is recorded as a binary ‘yes/no’, and the omission of lumbar spine BMD, TBS, hip axis length and falls history.
 Methods to account for some of these considerations have now been documented, or implemented through adjunctive algorithms or national guidelines93.
 [Au: Paragraphs merged.]For example, diabetes mellitus increases the risk of fracture but is not directly included in the FRAX tool.
-Different approaches have been used to circumvent the limitations of the tool[Au:OK?] including incorporation of TBS, using the rheumatoid arthritis ‘button’[Au: Please clarify ‘using the ‘rheumatoid arthritis button’.
+Different approaches have been used to circumvent the limitations of the tool[Au:OK?] including incorporation of TBS, ticking the rheumatoid arthritis ‘button’ (on the FRAX website)[Au: Please clarify ‘using the ‘rheumatoid arthritis button’.
 RA was already included as a parameter in the paragraph above], increasing the age input by 10 years and reducing femoral neck BMD[Au:OK?]
-T-score by 0.5 standard deviations[Au: Please clarify this last point.
+T-score by 0.5 standard deviations (for example, a T-score of -1.75 became -2.25)[Au: Please clarify this last point.
 Do you mean the threshold for osteoporosis was reduced by 0.5 SD to be -2.0 for femoral neck BMD?]
 94.

 A further example of FRAX tool refinement[Au:OK?] is that of ‘spine-hip discordance’, which uses the difference between lumbar spine and femoral neck BMD[Au:OK?]
 T-scores to improve fracture prediction by using the following rule: “increase or[Au:OK?] decrease the FRAX estimate for major osteoporotic fracture by one tenth for each rounded BMD T-score difference between lumbar spine and femoral neck” 95.